Perry World House Workshop: January 25-26, 2021 Transatlantic Disruption: Challenges and Opportunities

 What can scholars and policy leaders on both sides of the Atlantic do about transatlantic disruption?
 Based on the discussions and analyses of a recent Perry World House workshop, our new report and thought pieces make several policy and research recommendations on the challenges and opportunities facing the transatlantic community.

-Anti-Nuclear Sentiment and Deterrence: Is Nuclear Deterrence Still Necessary - Do its Principles Still Work? by Kristin Ven Bruusgard, Texas National Security Review (forthcoming)
+Anti-Nuclear Sentiment and the Continuing Relevance of Nuclear Deterrence by Kristin Ven Bruusgard, Texas National Security Review

-Denial of Deterrence by Tobias Bunde, Texas National Security Review (forthcoming)
+The Risks of an Incremental German Exit from NATO's Nuclear Sharing Arrangement by Tobias Bunde, Texas National Security Review

 Climate and Energy in the Transatlantic Relationship by Jeff D. Colgan